baroxx/rhel8-openstack-ansible/README.md

 There should be at least one controll node and two compute nodes (three object nodes).
 Each target must be accessible via SSH and requires passwordless sudo rights.

 Swift uses directories on the object nodes as storage.
-The [role for the rings](swift_rings) creates rings for all storage devices set in [config.yml](config.yml) (object_storage).
+The [roles/role for the rings](roles/swift_rings) creates rings for all storage devices set in [vars/config.yml](vars/config.yml) (object_storage).
 Each object node can have multiple storage devices. **The mount point for these storage devices must be at /srv/node/**

 # Prepare and Run